 The second non-state-contingent policy is a tax/subsidy on debt that is constant over time and influences borrowing regardless whether the constraint is binding or not.
 As shown by Bianchi and Mendoza's (2018) analysis of optimal debt policy, a policy maker can alleviate currently binding borrowing constraints by an ex-post subsidy and future borrowing constraints by an ex-ante tax.
 However, a constant debt subsidy, which tends to stimulate borrowing, reduces resources available for consumption when the constraint binds, while it raises agents' willingness to pay for collateral.
 It thus combines the inverse effects of an ex-ante debt tax on consumption with the effects of an ex-post debt subsidy on the collateral premium.
 A constant debt subsidy is superior to a constant debt tax if the effect on the collateral premium dominates.
-For the model with durables, this is the case when the loan-to-value ratio is sufficiently large (including values typically used in quantitative studies).
-In Davila and Korinek's (2018) model with capital, a constant debt subsidy is unconditionally superior to a constant debt tax.
+We show that this holds unconditionally in Davila and Korinek's (2018) model as well as in the model with durables if the loanto-value ratio is sufficiently large (including values typically used in quantitative studies).
+Accordingly, a constant debt tax can be superior to a subsidy in the latter model under smaller loan-to-value ratios, which reduce the effect via the collateral premium.
+This relates to Bianchi and Mendoza's (2018) finding of relatively small welfare gains of constant debt taxes in a model where the loan-to-value ratio falls in a crisis, and to Bianchi (2011), who reports sizable welfare effects of constant debt taxes for a model without a collateral premium.

 The remaining two non-state-contingent policies impose taxes/subsidies on lenders.
 The third policy is an ex-ante saving tax/subsidy, which directly alters the price relation for the equilibrium interest rate.
-An exante saving subsidy reduces the interest rate, which is inefficiently high under laissez faire, because borrowers do not internalize that higher current relative to future consumption lowers the interest rate.
-The reduction in borrowing costs narrows the distance between the MRS of lenders and borrowers; the latter engaging in precautionary saving under potentially binding borrowing constraints.
+Agents do not internalize the effects of their consumption plans on the interest rate, which cannot be addressed by taxing/subsidizing borrowers, given that the interest rate equals the inverse of the lenders' discount factor.
+By subsidizing savings, lenders demand a lower interest rate, which raises borrowers' current relative to future consumption.
+The reduction in borrowing costs therefore narrows the distance between the MRS of lenders and borrowers; the latter engaging in precautionary saving under potentially binding borrowing constraints.
 Increased outstanding debt, however, tends to reduce consumption when the collateral constraint binds and thus to lower the collateral price.
 Hence, there is a trade-off between the effects on the prices of debt and of collateral.
-A policy maker decides to subsidize saving ex-ante and to reduce the costs of borrowing for potentially constrained agents when distributive effects dominate collateral effects.
+A policy maker decides to subsidize saving example and to reduce the costs of borrowing for potentially constrained agents when distributive effects dominate collateral effects.
 This is particularly the case in both models when the wealth distribution is sufficiently unequal.
 The fourth policy is a saving tax/subsidy that is constant over time.
 In contrast to the ex-ante saving subsidy, it tends to stimulate borrowing as well as consumption before and while the collateral constraint is binding by reducing the interest rate and by raising the collateral premium.
-It can thereby simultaneously address distributive and collateral effects in both models.
+It can thereby simultaneously address distributive and collateral effects.